DeathSurfing/College-Notes/Year 2/DBMS/Labs/Lab 7.md

 | **ALL**      | Comparing with all values from subquery | Finding values greater than all in a set     |

 Each operator serves a specific purpose in data querying and can be combined for complex data retrieval operations.

+## Conclusion:

+This lab reinforced the understanding and practical application of advanced query operators in MySQL.
+We observed that:

+- **LIKE** helps in pattern-based searches.

+- **GROUP BY** is useful for summarizing and aggregating data.

+- **HAVING** provides filtering after grouping.

+- **EXISTS** tests presence of related data.

+- **ANY** and **ALL** allow comparisons against sets of values.

+Combining these operators enables complex queries needed in real-world database scenarios, especially for analytics and reporting tasks in educational or business environments.